Miksuu/a2waspwarfare/Guides/CommanderGuide/commanderGuide.md

 Keep a reserve of resources to react to unexpected threats or capitalize on enemy weaknesses.

 # Situational Awareness

+## First contact
+- Track where their units players are moving
+- Will be useful for decision making in regards moving the HQ

 ## Using Spotters
 - Deploy spotters to gather intel on enemy movements and positions.
 ## Adapting Tactics